virtser/octopress/source/_posts/2013-04-05-hello-world.markdown

 This is a very first post in my new minimalistic geek blog based on [Octopress](https://github.com/imathis/octopress) framework for [Jekyll](https://github.com/mojombo/jekyll) blogging.

 It is supposed to be simple and easy to maintain.
 It supports [markdown](http://en.wikipedia.org/wiki/Markdown) writing only, has no Admin section and you have to commit changes to [GitHub](https://github.com/virtser/octopress) in order to publish a new post.
-Lets see how it goes.
+So if I make a spelling mistake or type, you can fork the repository, fix it and make a pull request. ;)

 I used to have several blogs in the past.
 One was a photography blog based on Wordpress, another photo blog in [Tumblr](http://www.tumblr.com) and the last one based on BlogEngine.Net with some own custom modifications was my personal blog.